littlehorse-enterprises/littlehorse/docs/docs/08-api.md

 ### Message `ThrowEventNode` {#throweventnode}

 A SubNode that throws a WorkflowEvent of a specific type.
+There is no output.

 | Field | Label | Type | Description |